memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 // configure_node(node_b);
 ```

 As we can see, the _names_ of the specifier cells must be known by the application; it is not possible to access the specifier cells by their index.
-The above example is again a simplified version of how devicetree APIs are used by device drivers: The node's specification is retrieved using a devicetree macro, and the specification is then passed along to the corresponding API function.
+The above example is again a simplified version of how Devicetree APIs are used by device drivers: The node's specification is retrieved using a Devicetree macro, and the specification is then passed along to the corresponding API function.

 We'll see how this works in detail in the next article, where we'll retrieve the associated `gpio` using `GPIO_DT_SPEC_GET`, and pass the specification to the matching `gpio_pin_configure_dt` function.
 We could, e.g., imagine writing a driver for a board's LEDs: